ACTS International, How to know God, religion and morality, inspirational living and real Christianity : Actsweb

 "At this point I must have lost my presence of mind because I let go of my grip on the line.
 The barrel came down fast, giving me another blow on my head, putting me in the hospital.
 I respectfully request sick leave."

-Everybody has times when things go wrong.
+Everybody has a bad day now and then, and times when things go wrong.
 But when troubles come, it's not what happens to us, but how we react, that counts.
 Troubles destroy some people.
 Others they make.
 The difference lies in our attitude, being realistic, acceptance, and what we do about resolving our problems.

 Attitude is more